SpongePowered/SpongeDocs/source/server/spongineer/incompatible.rst

 - Version: 5.0.7
 - Problem: Breaking a block with a snow layer in hand causes crash
 - Solution: None so far
-- Github issue: `Server crashes when creaking a block with snow layer in your hand <https://github.com/SpongePowered/Sponge/issues/3621>`_
+- Github issue: `Server crashes when breaking a block with snow layer in your hand <https://github.com/SpongePowered/Sponge/issues/3621>`_

 Create Mod
 ~~~~~~~~~~